jamescrg/benefits-of-meditation/main.md

 This one benefit alone is worth the price of admission.
 But there are other benefits to meditation that are equally if not more profound.

-### Better Social Relationships

-To be fair, some of the benefits I am going to discuss are closely related to, or even derivative from, reduced reactivity.
-This includes one of my favorite benefits: better social relationships.

-I am sure you can see right away how reduced reactivity results in better social relationships.
-You are less likely to be snappy and irritable, so you get along better with others.
-It's not complicated.

-Nevertheless, social relationships are so important to mental health and happiness that I felt that this particular category deserved to be given some special discussion.

-In addition, there is an effect of meditation that seems to be quite distinct (although not entirely unrelated to) reduced reactivity.
-And that effect is enhanced empathy.

-Meditation helps us to have better empathy for others.

-I want to be careful here to make sure that I am clear that I do not just mean compassion in the sense of kindness or gentleness or a propensity for mercy and conciliation.
-I mean specifically the term "empathy", which means the ability to recognize and be aware of the feelings, thoughts, and experiences of other people.

-This is a huge benefit for the other people around you, who have to live with you.
-But it is also a huge benefit for you.
-Even if you are entirely self-interested and focused on improving your own life, you still need to cultivate the capacity for empathy.
-You still need to have the ability to understand people in order to navigate your relationships with them and interact with them effectively.
-At minimum, you need to know what buttons to push to get the behaviors you want.
-Empathy is how you figure that out.

-Another benefit of empathy is that it makes other people much easier to tolerate.
-When someone is being obnoxious and you can't understand why, it is very difficult to tolerate that obnoxious behavior.
-But when someone is being obnoxious and you have an understanding as to why they're doing it, then it makes it a little easier to accept the situation.
-You will feel less like a victim.
-You will recognize the suffering that is giving rise to the obnoxious behavior, and you will realize that the person at issue is probably hurting themselves more than they are hurting you.
-Having the ability to understand what is causing the behavior will also provide valuable clues about how to get it to stop.

-Most of us are not completely self interested, though.
-We care about others, have meaningful personal relationships, and generally want to get on well with other people.
-Empathy helps us to cultivate deeper, healthier bonds with our family and have more rewarding friendships.

 So how does meditation give rise to empathy?
 Well, as mentioned above, meditation involves a lot of looking within, a lot of introspection.
 This means that you spend a lot of time examining your own thoughts, impulses, and emotions.
 You get much better acquainted with who and what you are.